NPGS : Questions & Answers

 No. As background information, the "staircasing" effect is when the resolution of the exposure point placement is coarse enough that sloped edges will have steps from point to point, similar to a staircase.
 Staircasing has never been reported with NPGS, because the full 16-bit resolution of the DACs is always used.
 Even when a low magnification is used such that the 16th bit of the DACs represents a relatively large step on the sample (for example, at 100x a typical 16th bit will be ~14nm), the limitations of the SEM will prevent such small features from being written anyway.
 Consequently, the use of an alignment matrix applied through software does not lead to "staircasing" with a well designed system like NPGS.

 Ironically, "staircasing" was a problem with the older systems sold by the competition, because they previously used a very limited writing scheme which effectively threw away the higher precision bits of the DACs when writing many patterns.
-However, since then they have copied the approach pioneered by NPGS.
+However, since then they have improved their system by copying the approach pioneered by NPGS.

 *I have seen promotional material regarding multiplying DACs that claims: "up to 32-bit accuracy can be achieved in alignment".
 Is this true? (go to List)